Recent Construction & Building Logo Design

 Why Create a Logo?

-You might be wondering why you even need to create a logo.
+You might be wondering why a building contractor even needs to create a logo.
 Imagine you are driving with a young child and you pass by Toys-R-Us.
 The child’s excitement grows at seeing those rainbow bubbled letters with the backwards R. Even if the child can’t read, they remember that it’s the place with the awesome toys.

 Your logo is your outward facing company representative.
 If designed right, it will present the public with the image of the well-rounded company you are.
 You can attract new clients by giving them a graphic or illustration to remember you by.
 When people see your logo, they will know exactly who you are and what you do.
 This is called brand recognition and is what your marketing effort is looking to develop.